Polk County

 Julie Trout, Treasurer

 Julie Wollard Trout is a sixth-generation Polk Countian.
 Julie is a charter member of the Polk County Genealogical Society, which was formed in 1994.
 She has been interested in genealogy her entire life but the start of her active research came after a visit to a family cemetery at age 13.
 She graduated from Bolivar High School and then Southwest Baptist University with a degree in History and Sociology.
 She graduated from the National Genealogical Society Home Study Course in 1995.
-She is married to Brian and has two adult sons and one daughter in elementary school.
-Julie tries hard to balance her time between being a wife, mom and genealogy.
+She is married to Brian and has two adult sons (plus a new daughter-in-law), one daughter in high school and two new grandkids.
+Julie tries hard to balance her time between being a wife, mom, grammy and genealogy.
 She spends lots of time on her computer late at night researching!

 The Polk County Genealogical Society is a non-profit organization